-After questioning the head of the Quebec Solidarity Organization, Gabriel Nado-Dubois, who was fed up with bonuses paid by state-owned companies, Prime Minister Francois Lego said he wanted to “eventually” abolish bonuses given to leaders and employees of crown corporations. such as SAQ and Loto-Quebec.
+After calling on Quebec Solidarity leader Gabriel Nado-Dubois, who is fed up with bonuses paid by state-owned companies, Prime Minister Francois Lego has said he wants to “eventually” abolish bonuses given to managers and employees of corona corporations. such as SAQ and Loto-Quebec.

-But because these bonuses are covered by the treaty, “we can’t throw them away overnight,” Mr Lego added.
+But because these bonuses are covered by contractual provisions, “we can’t throw them in the trash overnight,” Mr Lego added.

 In short, tomorrow is not the day before yesterday!